DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 This sample creates a simple linear regression model form [Scikit-Learn Boston dataset.](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html)
 ----------
 My goal with this was create a bare-bones example of how to deploy a model to Azure from ML Workbench.
 I couldnt find another example which did only that.
+Before going any further, I'd recommend reading the [conceptual overview of Azure ML model management](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-overview).

 ## Overview
 You'll need three (3) key **files** to deploy a model:
 1. Your model, saved as *model.pkl*
 2. A scoring script
-3. *schema.json* for web-service input data
+3. *service_schema.json* for web-service input data

 This is explained in more detail in the [Deploy a model tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-classifying-iris-part-3).

 > To deploy the web service along with the model file, you also need a scoring script.
 Optionally, you need a schema for the web-service input data.
 The scoring script loads the model.pkl file from the current folder and uses it to produce a new result.

+The gist of it is this:

+The model and the scoring file upload to the storage account you created as part of the environment setup.
+The deployment process builds a Docker image with your model, schema, and scoring file in it, and then pushes it to the Azure container registry.

+The compute environment is based on Azure Container Services.
+Azure Container Services provides automatic exposure of Machine Learning APIs as REST API endpoints with the following features:

+* Authentication
+* Load balancing
+* Automatic scale-out
+* Encryption

+Azure Machine Learning model management uses the following information:

+* Model file or a directory with the model files
+* User created Python file implementing a model scoring function
+* Conda dependency file listing runtime dependencies
+* Runtime environment choice (spark, python, etc)
+* Schema file for API parameters

+## Do I need to make all of these things myself?
+That was my initial concern.
+When you start with the blank ML workbench project, you'll receive a folder marked *aml_config* with the config and compute dependencies you need to get a project working.
+The only thing you'll need to add to these are the specific libraries or dependencies your project will require.

+The model.pkl, scoring file, and service_schema.json you'll need to create.

+There currently isn't any information on how to generate this *service_schema.json* file, so I copied the *service_schema.json* from the [iris classification sample](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-classifying-iris-part-3#get-the-scoring-script-and-schema-files), but still have to make several changes to it.
+I was able to do this by running the *score_iris.py* file locally from ML workbench, and the

-## The project
+## About the project

 It shows how to use `matplotlib` to plot the data and the fitted line, and save a plot file (png format) to view it in the **Runs** view  in Azure Machine Learning Workbench.